VRConservation/confi/_build/html/_sources/chapters/6_barriers.md

 - Across the nation, private investment in water and forest infrastructure and restoration barriers include securing project payors, understanding and allocating acceptable risk, and quantifying and measuring outcomes {cite}`biwi`.
 - Episodic, short grant funding periods and fragmented funding for projects undermine the organizational momentum of plans and projects, organizational capacity, and the ability to develop innovations and achieve impact at scale.

 Private landowner assistance is underfunded, but it is becoming increasingly important.
-These properties make up the heart of the wildland-urban interface, particularly in rural areas such as NE California, and are at significant risk of catastrophic wildfire (Tompkins, personal communication, 2022).
+These properties comprise the heart of the wildland-urban interface, particularly in rural areas such as NE California, and are at significant risk of catastrophic wildfire (Tompkins, personal communication, 2022).

 In our conversations with financing experts and project developers who have opted to pursue collaborative finance approaches, we’ve come to recognize three types of challenges that have an outsized effect on successfully securing financing: